-- 7.1 Committee members are appointed for one calendar year, but may have up to three consecutive appointments. - 7.2 Reappointment is not automatic.
-It depends on a number of factors including the member's contribution to the work of the committee (see "Responsibilities of Committee Members", p.8).
+- 7.1 As noted above in Section 3, from 2025, appointments will transition to two-year terms.
+From 2026 onwards the term of appointment will be two years. - Reappointment is not automatic.
+It depends on a number of factors including the member's contribution 7.2 to the work of the committee (see "Responsibilities of Committee Members" below).